rupin27/pySQL-Agenda/README.md

 * [Python SQLite3 documentation](https://docs.python.org/2/library/sqlite3.html)
 * [Python Excel parsing](https://github.com/python-excel/xlrd)

 ### DEVELOPER NOTES:

-While using lookup_agenda.py, follow the following format to recieve the correct results:
+When using lookup_agenda.py, please follow the specified format to ensure correct results:

-$> ./lookup_agenda.py location lounge
+$> ./lookup_agenda.py column xyz

-1. For date, speaker, time_start, time_end: there is no need to encapsule the value in parenthesis
+1. For date, speaker, time_start, and time_end, there is no need to enclose the value in parentheses.
+For example:
-2. For title: encapsule the value in parenthesis (eg. "xyz")
+$> ./lookup_agenda.py date 2023-07-10

+2. For title, in some cases, enclose the value in double quotation marks.
+This is due to some content including single quotation.
+For example:
+$> ./lookup_agenda.py title "Maria's Restraunt"

-3. For decription: depending on the type of text, encapsule the text with either ' ' or " "
+3. For description, depending on the type of text, enclose the text in either single quotes (' ') or double quotes (" ").
+For example:
+$> ./lookup_agenda.py description '<p>&nbsp;This is the Breakfast session!</p>'

+By following these guidelines, you will receive accurate and expected results from the lookup_agenda.py script without encountering any problems in the command line.